Virtual Year 6 Transition

 Head Girl and Head Boy welcome

-As Head Girl and Head Boy of the Borrington Road Site we would like to extend a warm welcome to all of our new families who have joined our school.
+As the retiring Head Girl and Head Boy of the Borrington Road Site we would like to extend a warm welcome to all of our new families who have joined our school.
 We understand our new Year 7 students will be nervous and excited about joining our wonderful community.

 Welcome and good luck.

 Moving to secondary school is both an exciting and anxious time for parents and their son’s/daughter’s.
 We offer excellent pastoral support to help all our students thrive.
 We model our expectations and students practise lots so they can make things permanent.
 We have a wide range of staff who will work with students to support them through the transition process including tutors and non-teaching staff.
 Here are just a few of the pastoral staff on the Borrington Road Site: